gruepr/gruepr/README.md

         freely downloaded from < http://qt.io/download >.

         Some icons were originally created by Icons8 < https://icons8.com >.
 These icons have been made available under the creative commons license: Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0).
-Other icons are original creations for the gruepr project by Scout < https://scout.camd.northeastern.edu/ >.
+Other icons and graphics are original creations for the gruepr project by Scout < https://scout.camd.northeastern.edu/ >.

         Several embedded font are used: Oxygen Mono, Copyright (C) 2012 Vernon Adams (vern@newtypography.co.uk);
         DM Sans Copyright (C) 2014-2017 Indian Type Foundry (info@indiantypefoundry.com); and Paytone One